-For a space-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all points where $\alpha(x)$ and $\beta(x)$ are discontinuous.
+For a space-dependent material with piecewise continuous parameters, this equation is supplemented with boundary conditions at all points where $\alpha(x)$ and $\beta(x)$ are discontinuous.
 The boundary condition is that ${\bf q}_x(x,t)$ is continuous at those points.

 Using the temporal Fourier transform defined in equation (\ref{eq10}), we obtain the following matrix-vector wave equation in the $x,\omega$-domain